 Product owners are usually the first product people to be hired.
 Their job starts before the product manager or development team’s job.

-In this article, we’ll see what a product owner does for a company and what are the common product owner interview questions you can ask.
+In this article, we’ll see what a product owner does for a company and what are the most common product owner interview questions you can ask.
 If you’re an aspiring product owner, you can also benefit from this article, by using these common product owner interview questions to prepare for an upcoming interview.

 Let's dive in.